-- Frequency: As of September 13th 2018, CDP faces isolated allegations: due to the activity of SACE's client, CDP is indirectly involved in one stakeholder-related ESG controversy, impacting two domains, namely Environment and Human Rights (CDP subsidiary SACE backed controversial Koysha hydro dam Project in Ethiopia, also known as Gibe IV, impacting the lower Omo Valley and the local indigenous communities). - Severity: The level of severity is minor based on the analysis of their impact on the company and its stakeholders. - Responsiveness: CDP is overall proactive: the company reports transparently, implementing remedial actions.
+- Frequency:, CDP faces an isolated allegation: due to the activity of SACE's client, CDP is indirectly involved in one stakeholder-related ESG controversy, impacting two domains, namely Environmentally Responsible Finance and Human Rights (CDP subsidiary SACE backed controversial Koysha hydro dam Project in Ethiopia, also known as Gibe IV, impacting the lower Omo Valley and the local indigenous communities). - Severity: The level of severity is minor based on the analysis of their impact on the company and its stakeholders. - Responsiveness: CDP is overall proactive: the company reports transparently, implementing remedial actions.